Policy and FAQs

 Q: How are choice students funded?

 A: The State pays the choice district the local portion of its adequacy budget (called the "local fair share") in the form of "choice aid," on a per pupil basis, for each choice student.
 (The resident districts keep the local tax levy collected for students who "choice out," so this funding stays in the resident district.)
 In year 2 and beyond, any State aid attributable to choice students (also called equalization aid) will also be paid to the choice district.
-Transportation is provided by the resident/sending district.
+Transportation aid is paid to and provided by the resident/sending district.

 Q: When is each district's choice funding determined and when does it become unalterable?